json-next/json-next.github.io/README.md

-Comments • Unquoted keys • Multi-line strings • Trailing commas • Optional commas • and more.
+Comments • Unquoted keys • Multi-line strings • Trailing commas • Optional commas • and more

 # JSON with Extensions (JSONX) or JSON v1.1 (a.k.a.
 JSON11 or JSON XI or JSON II)